aristotelis-bobas/Webserv_client/README.md

 A simple HTTP/1.1 client written in C++. <br>

-Written for the purpose of testing features of the webserv project of Codam (42 Network). <br>
+Written for testing features of the webserv project of Codam (42 Network). <br>

 Standard settings are:
 - will establish connection with localhost:80